Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Datastructures and Algorithms overview.md

 Need a quick refresher, or need to know where to start.
 This page give a simplified explaination of the topics in datastructures and algorithms.

 ## Arrays
-[[Arrays]] contain multiple items in consequtive spaces in memory.
+[[Data Structures and Algorithms/Other Data Structures/Arrays]] contain multiple items in consequtive spaces in memory.
 For objects it holds pointers in consequtive spaces instead.

 Arrays are of a predetermined size and cannot be changed after creation.